GaetanLepage/phd-manuscript/sections/4_active_ssl/3_results/0_index.typ

 In practice, our experiments show that #doa spectrum thresholding fails at bringing tangible benefits (see @table:active_ssl:results:doa_threshold).
 To obtain those results, our #psi-dnn network has been retrained on a dataset of maps corresponding to each #doa-t value.
-Certainly, the #psi-avg technique does not require any form of training.
+The #psi-avg technique does not require any form of training.
 Performance is often best for $#doa-t = 1$.
 Employing this process when using the ground truth #doa spectra was not expected to bring any additional performance as all peaks maximize exactly at $1.0$ and thus do not need to be any further amplified.